open-rmf/crossflow/handbook/src/what_is_crossflow.md

 workflows may indirectly interact with each other.

 To get you started with crossflow, the next chapter will teach you how to spawn a basic service.
-After that you will see how to run a service, then how to assemble services into a workflow (which is itself a service) and execute it.
+After that you will see [how to run a service](./run_a_service.md), then how to [assemble services into a workflow](./build_a_workflow.md) (which is itself a service) and execute it.

+To learn the fundamental concepts around what a "workflow" is in the crossflow library, see the [Introduction to Workflows](./introduction_to_workflows.md) chapter.